y2k04/does-uBO-bypass-yt/README.md

 ## Introduction

 The uBlock Filters Update Checker is a tool that helps users of uBlock Origin, a popular ad-blocking browser extension, to stay informed about the status of their filters when it comes to blocking YouTube ads.
-This tool compares the latest filter maintained by [ublock volunteers](https://github.com/stephenhawk8054/misc/blob/main/yt-fix.txt) with [youtube anti-adbock script](https://pastefy.app/G1Txv5su/raw) to determine if the filters are up to date.
+This tool compares the latest filter maintained by [ublock volunteers](https://github.com/stephenhawk8054/misc/blob/main/yt-fix.txt) with the desktop favicon url ID (which is also shared with `desktop_polymer.js`) to determine if the filters are up to date.
 This documentation provides detailed information on how to use and contribute to the project.

 ## How It Works